What are impacted wisdom teeth?

 What is the recovery like after wisdom teeth removal?

 We find that two to four days is often enough recovery time for our wisdom teeth patients before they can get back to their normal daily activities and routines.
 Always follow your pre- and post-surgical instructions to help make your recovery go as smoothly as possible.
 Your surgeon may prescribe medication to help with any post-surgical discomfort you may have.
-However, we find that an over-the-counter pain medication often keeps our patients comfortable.
+However, we find that over-the-counter pain medication often keeps our patients comfortable.
 Please visit our oral surgery page to learn how to prepare for your upcoming oral surgery procedure, including recovery.

 If you are uneasy about receiving oral surgery to remove your wisdom teeth, it may help you feel more at ease about your procedure to check out some of the personal stories of our wisdom teeth patients.